Kim Jong Un Pledges To Shut Down Main Nuclear Test Site In May, South Korea Says

 The nuclear site is called Punggye-ri, located in the north of North Korea where NPR's Elise Hu notes that "the Kim regime has flouted international rules six times to test nuclear devices underground."

 South Korea also says Kim said he would change the official time zone of North Korea to match Seoul's time zone.
 North Korea moved its clocks a half-hour behind South Korea's in 2015 to create its own time zone.
-"The two different clocks for Seoul and Pyeongyang hanging in the Peace House broke his heart," Yoon said of Kim.
+"The two different clocks for Seoul and [Pyongyang] hanging in the Peace House broke his heart," Yoon said of Kim.

 South Korea also said Sunday that President Moon spoke on the phone with President Trump on Saturday for more than an hour.
 Trump said he was pleased with the inter-Korea summit and the two leaders spoke about preparing for a proposed meeting between Trump and Kim that could happen as soon as May.